jujur10/Zappy/network_protocol.md

 ```
 message K, [text]
 ```
-Where K is the message authors direction.
+Where K is the message author's direction.

 The message author is anonymous.